Queens International 2018

 Closing Events and 2018 Carnegie International Catalogue Launch

 Feb 24 2019

+Join us at Queens Museum for the culminating performance of Fel Santos: I of Newtown, a multimedia installation by poet Paolo Javier (former Queens Poet Laureate, 2010-14) and musician David Mason (also known as Listening Center) for the Queens Library LeFrak City branch that explores the sound poetry and elusive identity of Woodside poet Fel Santos.
 Javier and Mason’s installation at LeFrak focuses on the expansive sound poetry of Fel Santos, which draws from his immigrant Pilipinx history, encounters with the occult, and his mother’s own private language.
 Spanning film, video, sound poetry, and music, Fel Santos: I of Newtown shares the abundant intimacy and innovation of language and communication that is unique to multilingual speakers and postcolonial cultures.

 Image: Film still, Paolo Javier and David Mason, Not Sure You Have One, 2018, digital video.
 Sean Hanley, editor/dp.
 Courtesy of the artists.